blinktrade/BlinkTradeJS/README.md

 ```

-In order to keep balance update when sending orders, you can pass a callback to it.
+You can pass a callback in order to receive balance updates.

 ```js